rnetonet/notes/book_learning_python_5ed.md

 >>>
 ```

 5. Lastly, you should check the `operator` module.
-It brings functions that correspond to some expressions in Python:
+It brings functions that correspond to some expressions in Python and are useful for functional programming techniques:

 ```python
 >>> import operator